dinesh-beniwal/desd_project/README.md

 # desd_project
-This is our PG-DESD course end project
+This is our PG-DESD course end project.
+GSM and GPS Tracker based on AVR